frigorific44/subtitleterms/README.md

 # SubtitleTerms

 An Anki plug-in for turning subtitles—or more broadly any text document—into flashcards for language learning.
+Once using SubtitleTerms cards, you can learn a language through your show of choice and generate cards episode by episode, adding newly encountered terms to your repoitoire as you gradually develop mastery over the language.

+### Currently Supported Language Pairs

+- Chinese (Simplified) → English
+- Chinese (Traditional) → English

 ## Installation

-The plug-in can be installed through the normals means, by using the in-app plug-in search, or copying the code:
+The plug-in can be installed through the normals means by using the in-app plug-in search, or copying the code:

 XXXXXX